tgdh/tgdh-boilerplate/README.md

 This project follows the [BEMIT](http://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/) methodology.
 This is an extension of the Block Element Modifier (BEM) methodology as it adopts patterns from the [Inverted Triangle CSS (ITCSS)](https://twitter.com/itcss_io) architecture.

-All class names should follow the BEM naming convention with the addition of descriptive name spaces, these name spaces are as follows:
+All class names should follow the BEM naming convention with the addition of descriptive namespaces, these namespaces are as follows:

 ```
 .o- /* objects */